Moro-Afriyie/Moro-Afriyie/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on improving myself and becoming a better developer and machine learning engineer.
-- 🌱 I’m currently learning anything that has to do with machine learning and data science.
+- 🌱 I’m currently learning anything that has to do with MERN and becoming a full stack developer.
 - 👯  I’m looking forward to collaborating on any software and machine learning projects.
 - 📫 How to reach me: ceremoinc99@gmail.com
 <!-- - 🤔 I’m looking for help with NLP,computer vision -->